This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Should AI be controlled by one person or a board?"

-AI control by a board is favored over a single person due to the diversity of perspectives and accountability mechanisms associated with collective governance, as reflected in the models' emphasis on established regulatory and collaborative bodies.
+AI control by a board is favored over a single person due to the collective emphasis on diverse regulatory bodies and international organizations ensuring balanced oversight.

 gemini